atreyasha/spp-explainability/docs/develop.md

                 structure or soft logic where possible -\> perform this incrementally for comparison

+            6.  revert back visualization, interpretation and testing scripts into repository for refactoring -\> files are currently under git backup

-            6.  design new and improved test cases using pytest after understanding code completely
+            7.  design new and improved test cases using pytest after understanding code completely

         4.  run SoPa++ for multiple runs to survey performance -\> run